buildingSMART/foundation-API/README.md

 |version_id|string|Identifier of the version|true|
 |detailed_version|string|Url to specification on GitHub|false|

-Returns a list of all supported BSI API versions of the server.
+Returns a list of all supported Open CDE APIs and their versions.

 **Example Request**

-    GET /bsi/versions
+    GET /opencde/versions

 **Example Response**